MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 Note that all of this is just an `estimate` based on the inflation rate and rate of return predictions you provided and it does not compute your real cost basis for capital gains taxes, it uses an estimated capital gains based on your current holdings.
-This simulation also assumes today's (2026) tax brackets, and does not modify them over the years which we know never happens.
-Chances are taxes will always go up, so this should be another consideration when it comes to minimizing future taxes which the Roth conversation also helps with.
+This simulation also assumes today's (2026) tax brackets, and does not modify the tax rates over the years which we know never happens.
+Chances are tax rates will always go up, so this should be another consideration when it comes to minimizing future taxes which the Roth conversation also helps with.